 These Facebook post ideas are split into three categories, based on the inbound marketing sales funnel.

-The three categories are top of the funnel (TOFU), middle of the funnel (MOFU) and bottom of the funnel content (BOFU).
+These arere top of the funnel (TOFU), middle of the funnel (MOFU), and bottom of the funnel content (BOFU).

 TOFU Post Ideas For Facebook: